devops-surya/devops-training/FEB-2023/Ansible/Ansible.md

 <br/>

-## checking ansible ping between ACS and NODE1:
+## Check the communication b/w ACS and NODE-1:

-* Add your NODE1 public ip to the /etc/ansible/hosts file
+* Add your NODE-1 public ip to the /etc/ansible/hosts file

 ```
 ansible -m ping all